thejoeloy/systems/README.md

 Programmer's Perspective by Bryant and O'Hallaron.
 Both allocators have a scheme in which coalescing is performed immediately.
 The explicit free list heap allocator maintains its free list in address order.

-Shell: TODO!
-Contains an implementation of a shell that is based on both the shell skeleton provided in Computer Systems: A Programmer's Perspective and the Stanford CS110 assignment Stanford Shell.
+Shell: Contains an implementation of a shell that is based on both the shell skeleton provided in Computer Systems: A Programmer's Perspective and the Stanford CS110 assignment Stanford Shell.
 This program is capable of running built-in system commands, pipelining, redirection, signal handling, background tasks, and keyboard interrupts.